Australians continue to feel the damage of the current bushfire crisis in many different ways. Members all over the country are affected.

 We encourage members, particularly those with symptoms (or without symptoms but with health factors that put them at higher risk), to seek flexible work arrangements where this will reduce your smoke exposure.
 If you are having health issues or respiratory problems, please talk to your GP or medical practitioner about where the most appropriate place is for you to be.

-There are a variety of leave and flexible working arrangements available depending on your circumstances.
+There is a variety of leave and flexible working arrangements available depending on your circumstances.
 These include for members who are directly affected by the fires, members who are volunteering, members whose health is affected by smoke and members and their families who have been caught away from home by the fires.

 Volunteer Firefighters paid leave: If you have been volunteering as a firefighter and work for the Commonwealth, the Government advised on 24 December 2019 that an additional four weeks paid leave is now available so you don’t need to access your own annual leave or long service leave.